ScribesZone/ScribesTools/github/index.rst

 ========

 Git_ is one of the most trendy Distributed Versioning Control System (DVCS) especially in the context of open source projects.
-GitHub_ and BitBucket_ are very popular hosting services on the cloud.
+GitHub_, BitBucket_ and GitLab_ are very popular hosting services on the cloud.

 .. figure:: media/github-splash.jpg
     :align: Center